pmean/build-website/text/00/collinearity.md

 >
 > In the previous example, we have very few 1000 gram babies who are 40
 > weeks gestational age and very few 2500 gram babies who are 32 weeks
 > gestational age.
-Without data at these two \"corners\" of the table,
+Without data at these two "corners" of the table,
-> it\'s hard to get stable statistical estimates.
+> it's hard to get stable statistical estimates.
 >
 > It should be noted, though, that **you can make sense of your data,
 > even when you have collinearity**.
 It just takes more data and a bit
 > of care in interpretation.
 Some health outcomes, it turns out, are
 > related more closely to gestational age than to birth weight.
-It\'s
+It's
 > not how small you are that is as important as how early you make your
 > entry into the world.
-Keep in mind that I\'m not a doctor (see my
+Keep in mind that I'm not a doctor (see my
 > [disclaimer](disclaimer.html)), so check my limited knowledge of
 > medicine out with the experts.
 Especially if you are a newborn baby.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Modeling issues](../category/ModelingIssues.asp).
 <!---More--->
 this one at [Category: Modeling issues](../category/ModelingIssues.asp). with general help resources.
-You can also browse for pages similar to Children\'s Mercy Hospital website.
+You can also browse for pages similar to Children's Mercy Hospital website.
 Need more information?
 I have a page reproducing it here as a service, as it is no longer available on the Hospital.
-Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children\'s Mercy
+Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children's Mercy

 <!---Do not use
 ****[StATS]:** What is collinearity? (created
-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Modeling issues](../category/ModelingIssues.asp).
 --->